o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/portal-rest-explorer.md

 ---
-description: ' Use the REST Explorer tab in the &cgp; to test &ABPlong; endpoints for cloud gems in &ALYlong;. '
+description: ' Use the REST Explorer tab in the Cloud Gem Portal to test Amazon API Gateway endpoints for cloud gems in Amazon Lumberyard. '
-title: Using the &cgp; REST Explorer
+title: Using the Cloud Gem Portal REST Explorer
 ---
 # Using the Cloud Gem Portal REST Explorer {#cloud-canvas-cloud-gem-portal-rest-explorer}